ayansharma2/RAG-APP/readme.md

 streamlit run main.py
 ```

-After running the command above, Streamlit will start a local web server and provide you a URL (usually http://localhost:8501).
+After running the command above, Streamlit will start a local web server and provide you a URL.
 Open the URL in your browser to interact with the Hotel Recommendation System.

 ## Troubleshooting